Friday 1 November 2024

 G. Robert Blakey - Wikipedia

-At one stage, P&G's attorneys sought an expert legal of opinion of 'Amway' from Professor G. Robert Blakey, a former US Dept. of Justice attorney, generally-considered to be the USA's leading authority on organized crime.
+At one stage, P&G's attorneys sought an expert legal opinion of 'Amway' from Professor G. Robert Blakey, a former US Dept. of Justice attorney, generally-considered to be the USA's leading authority on organized crime.

 blakey_report.pdf (cmu.edu)